Monika Linkytė

 Monika Linkytė (/lt/; born 3 June 1992) is a Lithuanian singer and songwriter.
 She represented Lithuania in the Eurovision Song Contest 2015 along with Vaidas Baumila with the song "This Time", placing 18th.
 She also represented Lithuania at the New Wave 2014 competition, receiving a prize from Alla Pugacheva and was a finalist in the second season of Lietuvos Balsas.
 She represented Lithuania again in the Eurovision Song Contest 2023 with the song "Stay", placing 11th.

-Linkytė has previously attempted to represent Lithuania in the Eurovision Song Contest in 2010, 2011, 2012, 2013, 2014 and in the Junior Eurovision Song Contest in 2007.
+Linkytė has also previously attempted to represent Lithuania in the Eurovision Song Contest in 2010, 2011, 2012, 2013, 2014, 2022, and in the Junior Eurovision Song Contest in 2007.

 Early life and education

 Linkytė was born on 3 June 1992 in Šilutė.
 After completing gymnasium in Gargždai, she moved to Vilnius to attend Vilnius University, studying public health, but left after three semesters.
 In 2014, she began studying law at Vilnius University, but in 2016 left to study music education at BIMM University in London.